Male breast cancer

-Presentation, diagnosis and treatment of breast cancer in females
+Presentation, diagnosis and treatment of breast cancer in males

 The handling of MBC has typically followed many of the same protocols established for female breast cancer.
 Female breast cancer most often presents as a mass found on routine screening mammography or self-examination.
 It may have attracted attention by its size, tenderness, painfulness, or, less commonly, nipple discharge (which may be bloody), nipple retraction, breast swelling, or appearance of a skin lesion such as an ulcer.

 The physical examination of these individuals focuses on measuring the size of their lumps and checking other sites, particularly the lymph nodes in the armpit nearest the tumor, for enlargements or masses that may indicate the tumor has metastasized.
 At this time or later, depending on further findings such as results of a biopsy, the women may be evaluated by medical imaging techniques such as ultrasonography, mammography, CT scans, magnetic resonance imaging, positron-emission tomography, scintimammography, and/or single-photon emission computed tomography to determine the extent of the primary tumor and presence of nearby lymph node and/or distant tissue lesions that may be metastases.